PJ789/Autonomous-Car/README.md

 - The default stack size on both cores seems quite small, especially if you are using C++ object oriented code libraries and using the stack to avoid creating heap objects (see above).
 I increased my stack sizes by setting compiler flags (-DPICO_STACK_SIZE=0x1000 -DPICO_CORE1_STACK_SIZE=0x1000)
 - To calculate the PWM frequency for a servo, you take the system clock (default 125mhz), divide it by the maximum PWM counter value (default 65535) to arrive at the current PWM frequency.
 Then pick a clock divider to align with your servo PWM frequency needs.
 Take a look at the servo code for an example of how this works.
 - If you're going to try your hand at multi-core programming... wire a push button switch to the Pico reset pin.
 You're going to need it.
 A lot.
+-  I didn't use the TXS0108E Logic Level Converter for the PWM signals to the turret servo... it doesn't seem to be fast enough.
+Wiring the servo power to the 5V/ground lines, but hooking the Pico GPIO PWM pin direct to the servo's PWM input worked fine.
+Mostly.

+## Some Apologies

+Sorry there are no circuit diagrams.
+Sorry about the code quality.
+And sorry about any bugs.

 ## Some Caveats